faiyted/Project3/README.md

 ### Impact of Work Location on Mental Health
 Remote work shows slightly higher instances of anxiety and burnout, but also more individuals with no mental health conditions.
 Onsite work has a lower prevalence of "None" in terms of mental health conditions, with higher rates of burnout.
+### Stress level associated with hours work and virtual meetings
+This bubble chart shows the relationship between hours worked per week and virtual meetings, with stress levels represented by bubble size and color.
+Larger, darker bubbles indicate higher stress, while smaller, lighter bubbles show lower stress.
+Employees with longer hours and more meetings tend to experience higher stress, while lower stress is more spread among those with fewer work hours or meetings.
+The chart highlights how a heavier workload and frequent meetings are linked to increased stress.